 Ooh, that reminds me: let’s have some props!

-Props to the gal who pushed back on a panelist who had claimed she was “dating herself” by saying how many years she’d been in an industry.
+- Props to the gal who pushed back on a panelist who had claimed she was “dating herself” by saying how many years she’d been in an industry.
 The attendee at the Q&A mic said “please don’t feel like that’s something you ever need to apologize for; we’re all here because of your wisdom and experience!”
 Hell yes.

-Props to the stamina of everyone who worked booth duty on that expo floor.
+- Props to the stamina of everyone who worked booth duty on that expo floor.
 That shit is exhausting.

-Props to all the event staff, janitorial–that was a LOT y’all were dealing with.
+- Props to all the event staff, janitorial–that was a LOT y’all were dealing with.

-Props to the men who were graceful about many of their bathrooms becoming gender-neutral bathrooms this week.
+- Props to the men who were graceful about many of their bathrooms becoming gender-neutral bathrooms this week.
 That can be a jarring transition and I appreciate that you didn’t make a fuss.
 (We all know it’s rare for you to feel that particular type of marginalization, but I still have empathy for ya because again, we 15k women are a lot to deal with when you’re accustomed to being the most represented group!)

-Props to the gal who knew I was craving one of those free ice cream bars and went and got me (and several others) one once we had secured our seats at a busy session!
+- Props to the gal who knew I was craving one of those free ice cream bars and went and got me (and several others) one once we had secured our seats at a busy session!
 So thoughtful and sweet (har har not like that).

-Props to all the interesting note-takers!
+- Props to all the interesting note-takers!
 I loved seeing how people visually and verbally represented the info we were drinking up all week.

-Props to the bartenders.
+- Props to the bartenders.
 I hope enough people tipped really well to make it worth your massive efforts.